Tony Awards

-The Antoinette Perry Award for Excellence in Broadway Theatre, more commonly known as the Tony Award, recognizes excellence in live Broadway theatre.
-The awards are presented by the American Theatre Wing and The Broadway League at an annual ceremony in Midtown Manhattan.
+The Antoinette Perry Award for Excellence in Broadway Theatre, more commonly known as a Tony Award, recognizes excellence in live Broadway theatre.
+The awards are presented by the American Theatre Wing and The Broadway League at an annual ceremony in Manhattan.
+The ceremony is usually held in June.

 The awards are given for Broadway productions and performances.
 One is also given for regional theatre.
 Several discretionary non-competitive awards are given as well, including a Special Tony Award, the Tony Honors for Excellence in Theatre, and the Isabelle Stevenson Award.

-The awards were founded by theatre producer and director Brock Pemberton and are named after Antoinette "Tony" Perry, an actress, producer and theatre director who was co-founder and secretary of the American Theatre Wing.
+The awards were founded by theatre producer and director Brock Pemberton.
+They are named after Antoinette "Tony" Perry, an actress, producer, theatre director and administrator who was co-founder and secretary of the American Theatre Wing.
 The trophy consists of a spinnable medallion, with faces portraying an adaptation of the comedy and tragedy masks, mounted on a black base with a pewter swivel.